Peace and security

 In 1993, Slovenia was one of the first countries to sign the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on Their Destruction (CWC).
 Slovenia ratified the Convention in 1997 when it also entered into force.
 Slovenia was a member of the OPCW Executive Council from 2000 to 2002.

 In the field of conventional arms, Slovenia takes an active part in the fight against anti-personnel mines.

 On 3 December 1997, Slovenia signed the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and Their Destruction (Ottawa Convention), and ratified it on 27 October 1998.
-In 1998, the Slovenian Government established the International Trust Fund for Demining and Mine Victims Assistance (ITF), which has developed into one of the most useful and valuable projects implemented by the Slovenian Government; it is financed through Government’s regular annual donations and the financial assistance of the international community.
+In 1998, the Slovenian Government established the International Trust Fund for Demining and Mine Victims Assistance (ITF), which has developed into one of the most useful and valuable projects and development cooperation activities implemented by the Slovenian Government; it is financed through Government’s regular annual donations and the financial assistance of the international community.

 Slovenia also supports national and international activities within the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in AllIts Aspects (PoA SALW) and has reported to the UN within this context.

 Slovenia is a State Party of all the five protocols to the Convention of the Prohibition or Restrictions on the Use of Certain Conventional Weapons (CCW).